QuantEcon/lecture-python-advanced/source/rst/wald_friedman.rst

 But the observer does not know which of the two distributions generated the sequence.

-For reasons explained  :doc:`Exchangeability and Bayesian Updating<exchangeable>`, this means that the sequence is not IID and that the observer has something to learn, even though he knows both :math:`f_0` and :math:`f_1`.
+For reasons explained  `Exchangeability and Bayesian Updating <https://python-intro.quantecon.org/exchangeable.html>`__, this means that the sequence is not
+IID and that the observer has something to learn, even though he knows both :math:`f_0` and :math:`f_1`.

 After a number of draws, also to be determined, he makes a decision about